pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 They use the syntax `by $StamperKind`, where the stamper kind can be `hash` or `modified`.

 Stamping `by hash` will calculate the md5 hash of a file and assume that the file is up to date if the hash matches the cached hash.
-Stamping `by modified` will check the modification time, and assumes it is up-to-date when that time is after the cached time.
+Stamping `by modified` will check the modification time, and assumes it is up-to-date when that time is at or before the cached time.

 ??? note "Checking the full file contents"
     There is currently no way in the PIE DSL to specify that the full file contents should match for a file to be considered up-to-date.